 We all grow in the same place on equitable ground

-Folks of the global majority, communities of color. it's time to liberate ourselves around privilege and oppression, especially as they relate to racial equity**
+Folks of the global majority, communities of color.

 Let's spend time in community, collaboration, and reflection around systemic change.
 It's time we work together in dismantling and healing around racism and white supremacy in ourselves and our communities.

 Next Event is August 18th from 4 - 6pm.

 CONFLUENCE CARE is a continued space to plug into community and come around different themes to discuss.
 During the session, participants will dialogue, write, and reflect.
 This session is 2 hours long and takes place from 4:00 - 6:00pm in MST on the dates listed.
 Themes may include mental health, intergenerational trauma, self care and community care, conflict transformation, abolistionism.